freeCodeCamp/guide/src/pages/python/functions/index.md

 ---
 ## Functions

+Functions are blocks of code that can be reused simply by calling the function.
+This enables simple, elegent code reuse without explicitly re-writing sections of code.
+This makes code both more readable, makes for easier debugging, and limits typing errors.

 Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

 The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.